Washington State Cougars baseball

 The Washington State Cougars baseball team is the varsity intercollegiate baseball team of Washington State University, located in Pullman, Washington.
-The Cougars' home venue is Bailey–Brayton Field, first opened for the 1980 season and located on the university's campus.
+The Cougars' home venue is Bailey–Brayton Field, first opened for the 1980 season and located on the university's campus and they compete in the Pac-12 Conference (Pac-12).

 The program was a baseball member of the Pac-12 Conference in NCAA Division I since the start of the 1960 season, following the dissolution of the Pacific Coast Conference.
 Through 2024, the Cougars have appeared in four College World Series and 16 NCAA tournaments.
 In conference postseason play, WSU has won one Northwest Conference Tournament, one Pacific Coast Conference Northern Division Tournament, one Pacific-8 Conference North Division Tournament, and four Pacific-10 Conference Northern Division Tournaments.
 In regular season play, the program has won five Northwest Conference Championships, 12 Pacific Coast Conference Northern Division titles, four AAWU Championships, nine Pac-8 North Division titles, and 11 Pac-10 North Division titles.
 As of the start of the 2013 Major League Baseball season, 32 former Cougars have appeared in Major League Baseball (MLB).

-Following the dissolution of the Pac-12 Conference in 2024, WSU became an associate member of the Mountain West Conference for baseball.
+Following the dissolution of the Pac-12 Conference in 2024, WSU became an associate member of the Mountain West Conference for baseball from 2025 to 2026.
+On July 1, 2026, the Cougars re-joined the rebuilt Pac-12 Conference.